 Back to the world beneath the waves, your first dive should be to Gunter's Cave.
 Named after one of the first explorers of this particular site, this cave is also referred to as the Cathedral Cave.
-At certain times of the day, beams of light infiltrate the cave, lighting up the surroundings much like a church or cathedral.
+At certain times of the day, beams of light infiltrate the cave, lighting up the surroundings like a church or cathedral.
 This is a great dive for all levels of experience.
-While you're in the water make another stop to see some of the shipwrecks.
+While you're in the water, make another stop to see some of the shipwrecks.
 The most impressive of the selection is the Akitsushima.
-A Japanese world war 2 vessel, which sunk in 1944, that continues to attract divers every year and offers valuable insight into the past.
+A Japanese world war two vessel, which sunk in 1944, continues to attract divers every year and offers valuable insight into the past.

 - Day 7